 - - - -

 This article about volunteering with Christian RV organizations was originally written by Janet Glaser.
-It was later revised and updated by Coleen Sykora.
+It was later revised and updated by the Workers On Wheels editor, Coleen Sykora.